famake3/piccolo/firmware/rpi_artnet_service/README.md

 strips use the SPI0 interface: wire data to MOSI (GPIO10, physical pin 19) and clock to SCLK (GPIO11, physical pin 23).

-Install the appropriate CircuitPython library for your LED type and the `RPi.GPIO` dependency before running.
+Install the appropriate CircuitPython library for your LED type along with `adafruit-blinka` (which provides the ``board`` module) and the `python3-lgpio` package required on modern Raspberry Pi boards.
 NeoPixel strips also require the `rpi_ws281x` library and must run with root privileges to access `/dev/mem`.
-For example, `pip install adafruit-circuitpython-neopixel RPi.GPIO rpi_ws281x`.
-The `install_service.sh` script installs these dependencies automatically and forces the systemd service to run as root when NeoPixel is selected.
+For example, `pip install adafruit-blinka adafruit-circuitpython-neopixel rpi_ws281x`.
+The `install_service.sh` script installs these dependencies automatically, configures `lgpio` to use `/tmp` for its notification files, and forces the systemd service to run as root when NeoPixel is selected.

 ## Systemd Installation